RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/collab-guide.md

 </ul>

-Depending on their interest and availability, RSEs can also engage in other activitites such as scoping new collaborations, organizing workshops, delivering RSE training, and attending key conferences (such as RSECon).  <b>As you would expect any of your collaborators to also have other activities, you can expect the same from RSEs.
+Depending on their interest and availability, RSEs can also engage in other activitites such as scoping new collaborations, organizing workshops, delivering RSE training, and attending key conferences (such as the Society of RSE annual conference).  <b>As you would expect any of your collaborators to also have other activities, you can expect the same from RSEs.
 However, we will make sure it does not take up more than 10% of their time along the year.</b><br><br>

 <b>Transition period:</b><br>
 Research rarely concludes abruptly at a contract’s end date.
 Often, essential tasks like finalizing a publication, releasing a software version, or polishing documentation extend slightly beyond the official project timeline.
 We allow RSEs a reasonable amount of time to finalize these high-impact tasks for previous projects.
-Equally, when an RSE begins a project with you, they may occasionally need brief windows of time to wrap up their previous collaboration.
+Equally, when an RSE begins a project with you, they may occasionally need brief windows of time to wrap up their previous collaboration whilst familiarising themselves with your project.
 We appreciate your flexibility in recognizing this as a standard part of the research lifecycle.